Living-with-machines/newswords/README.md

 NewsWords is a toolbox for studying the content of historical British Newspapers during the long nineteenth century.

-It enables you to study the distribution of words with high level of granulary and complexity.

 Questions you answers with NewsWords are: Did Liberal newspaper talk more 'workers' about than Conservative titles?
 When and where did newspaper refer the 'droughts' or other environmental terms?

-NewsWords is a toolbox build on two
+NewsWords is a toolbox build on two datasets
+- NewsWords Word Count Data: records for each newspaper title the frequency of all words by month.
+- Structured Press Directories: provides richer description of the press landscape.
+For each title, the press directories record import attributes such as politics, price and more!

+By combining these sources, NewsWords enables you to study the distribution of words with high level of granulary and complexity.

 ## Quick Tour